theforeman/forklift/containers/README.md

 ## Quick Start Guide

+This guide assumes that you are in the `containers/` folder for all operations.

 This quickstart guide requires that the following are installed already:

  * [Ansible](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
  * [Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html)

-In addition the following stpes need to be taken to install a few dependencies:
+In addition the following steps need to be taken to install a few dependencies:

     pip install openshift
-    ansible-galaxy -r requirements.yml
+    ansible-galaxy install -r requirements.yml

 System Requirements: